powerjungle/goalconvert/README.md

 - `PrintForHumans(avInstanceHere)`

   - Print a human readable-ish text explaining values which aren't 0 and which have changed in relation to the starter values (if calculations were done on them)

-- `PrintJson(avInstanceHere)`

-  - Print a JSON representation of all alcohol values

 - `CalcGotUnits(avInstanceHere)`